Wondering how to visit the Edge NYC at Hudson Yards plus tips for your visit? This guide has you covered!

 Alternatively, you can purchase a discount voucher that gets you into multiple NYC attractions for a fraction of the price if you plan on doing multiple activities on your trip to save money and hundreds of dollars!
 All you have to do is pick which attraction pass is best for your visit, make a one time purchase, and then the attractions are free or included in your pass!

 CityPASS offers a 3 attraction pass or a 6 attraction pass with over 12 city attractions to choose from including the Edge.
 Using this pass instead of buying individual tickets can save up to 35% equaling hundreds of dollars in savings.

 Another great option is the New York Pass which you can purchase anywhere from a 1 Day Pass to a 10 Day Pass that gets you into over 100 attractions.
 Once you purchase your New York Pass you download the Go City app and use that to get into the popular NYC attractions as well as some hidden gems.

 Using New York Pass instead of buying individual attraction tickets can save you hundreds of dollars and up to 45% savings on popular attractions including free admission to The Edge!

 Tips, Tricks, and Fun Facts for Visiting the Edge NYC

-To avoid crowds, it is best to visit the Edge at Hudson Yards during off-peak days and hours.
+To avoid crowds, it is best to visit the Edge at Hudson Yards during off-peak days and hours as this is one of the most popular observation decks in NYC.
 These are oftentimes during weekdays at non-sunset hours and during shoulder seasons when tourists are less likely to visit New York City, like after the Christmas rush and in the spring.